 Latest news / 26 February, 2020

-The SEC Armadillo have announced that much-loved funny man Corporal Gary McLintoch, otherwise known as the legendary Gary: Tank Commander is back by popular demand to star in this year’s wish-filled family pantomime, Aladdin from Saturday 12 December.
+The SEC Armadillo have announced that much-loved funny man Corporal Gary McLintoch, otherwise known as the legendary Gary: Tank Commander is back by popular demand to star in the wish-filled family pantomime, Aladdin.

 Packed with all of the traditional pantomime ingredients SEC audiences have come to expect, Aladdin will feature laugh out loud comedy, eye-popping 3D, stunning scenery, beautiful costumes and plenty of boos and hisses in a production packed full of flying carpets, a wish-granting genie, an evil sorcerer and a plate or two of Gary’s much-loved cheesy pasta.

 Guess wit, am so excited tae be back at the SEC in Aladdin.
 Honestleh, it’s gonnae be brilliant and I cannae wait to get travellin to auld Peking.
 There’s gonnae be a lamp, and a carpet, and a genie, and me, obviously, and that’s all yas need right, so I’ll see yees later!

 James Graham Head of Live Entertainment Programming at the Scottish Event Campus said:

 We are delighted that Gary is returning to the Scottish Event Campus to lead the cast in Scotland’s biggest pantomime.
 His hilarious comedy is always a winner with audiences and combined with exciting 3D effects, this show is bound to have everyone laughing in the aisles.